Xiang Jingyu: Revolutionary

 With the establishment of the United Front with Kuomintang (KMT) in 1923, Xiang became editor of a weekly supplement to The Republican Daily, a KMT newspaper.
 Xiang also became editor of Women's Weekly.

 In 1924, she led a strike involving about ten thousand female workers from silk factories.
 Then, Xiang Jingyu founded the Committee of Women's Liberation, and trained many female cadres, who then became a force against feudalism and imperialism.

 In January 1925, Xiang Jingyu was once again elected to the Central Committee now for the third time.
 She played a key role in the strikes and protests of the May Thirtieth Movement of 1925.

 The growth of the Communist Party after the May Thirtieth Movement also created organizational challenges and disagreements within Party leadership.
 Some leaders, such as Peng Shuzhi and Chen Duxiu advocated for centralizing Party authority.
 Others, such as Cai Hesen and Qu Qiubai, advocated for the Party to allow greater flexibility to local bodies.
 The extramarital relationship between Xiang and Peng exacerbated these disagreements.
 In the period following the 5th National Congress, the affair harmed Xiang's standing in the Party and resulted in her removal from the Party's core leadership.

 In late October 1925, Xiang and Cai were sent to Moscow by the Party, with the hope that they could reconcile.
 Their relationship dissolved.
-In late 1926, Cai married Li Yichun in Moscow.
+In late 1926, Cai remarried Li Yichun in Moscow.
 Xiang studied at the Communist University of the Toilers of the East.
 She had a relationship with a fellow student from Mongolia.

 In March 1927, Xiang returned to China from Moscow.
-Beginning in April, she led the women's movement in Wuhan, worked at the PArty's Hubei Publicity Department, and edit the Party underground newspaper Great River.
+Beginning in April, she led the women's movement in Wuhan, worked at the Party's Hubei Publicity Department, and edit the Party underground newspaper Great River.
 On 12 April, Chiang Kai-shek started his counter-communism war in Shanghai, and Xiang Jingyu decided to flee to Wuhan and work in the Publicity Department of the Federation of Trade Unions of Wuhan.
 The Wuhan National Government under Wang Jingwei's administration also expelled the CCP in the July 15 Incident.
-Regardless of danger, Xiang Jingyu stayed on in Wuhan editing the party journal Chang Jiang and helping the workers’ movement and underground Party.
+Regardless of danger, Xiang Jingyu stayed on in Wuhan editing the party journal Chang Jiang and helping the workers' movement and underground Party.

-Death
+Capture, strike, and death

-Xiang was arrested in Wuhan by the KMT in a purge of Communists and those who supported the Communists (the White Terror).
+Xiang was arrested in Wuhan by the KMT during the White Terror, a purge of Communists and those who supported the Communists.

 Xiang Jingyu was arrested in the French Concession Sandeli in Wuhan on 20 March 1928 due to the betrayal of members of her group to the police.
+In prison, she led her cellmates in a hunger strike to demand better treatment.
 The French officials turned her over to the Nationalist government in April.
-The KMT executed her on 1 May 1928.
+The KMT police executed her by firing squad on 1 May 1928.
+Xiang was singing the song "The International" on her way to the Yu Jili Kongping Execution Ground to the onlookers and kept raising slogans.
+The KMT policemen hurriedly put stones inside her mouth and forced a belt around her cheeks.